crslade/crslade.github.io/_projects/health-study-sensor.md

 # Privacy Policy

 Our number one priority is to make sure that your privacy is maintained throughout the study.
 To ensure your privacy, ALL DATA will be anonymous.
-There will be no way to connect the data provided by the app with you (the participant).
-The research team will never be able to connect you with this identifier.
-Your name, email, course, or any other personally identifiable information will not be associated with this identifier.
+Your name, email, course, or any other personally identifiable information will never be collected.
+We will never be able to personally connect you with the data you provide.

+If you wish to stop participating in the study, simply delete the app.

 # What do I need to do?